wustep/me-ghost/README.md

 ## Setup

-0. [Install Ghost](https://docs.ghost.org/setup/) and complete modifications below.
+0. [Install Ghost](https://docs.ghost.org/setup/) and complete modifications noted below.

 1. Clone this repo to `/content/themes`, then (`npm install`) and (use `gulp`) or (`gulp deploy` and upload zip file to **Settings -> Design**).